Imposter Syndrome and the NP Transition

 3. Address the Job Fit vs. Role Fit

 The normal stress of the role (being an NP) can be amplified by a bad job (toxic culture, lack of orientation).
 If the specific workplace is the problem, it’s okay to acknowledge that and start quietly exploring other options.
-However, if you are struggling with the overall NP role itself, try to commit to sticking it out for 9–12 months.
+If the difficulty is with the role itself rather than the specific job, the standard recommendation is a minimum commitment of 9-12 months in a stable, supported environment.
+Clinical competence requires volume and repetition.
+That accumulation cannot happen in a chaotic setting, and it cannot happen if you are rotating through multiple environments.

 4. Prioritize Your Mental Health Above All